 "We will have ever larger numbers of people displaced from the Sunderbans as more island areas come under water."

 Some mathematical models predict that sea levels worldwide will rise about 1 meter (3.3 feet) by the year 2050.
 This will submerge about 18% of Bangladesh's costal area under water and displace about 20 million people who will become climate refugees from this land area alone!
 6

-1978 to 2013: A graph by the National Snow and Ice Data Center shows conclusive decline in arctic sea ice extent:
+1978 to 2013: A graph by the National Snow and Ice Data Center shows conclusive decline in Arctic sea ice extent:

-The blue line shows a linear decline of 2.9 percent per decade.
+The blue line shows a linear decline in area of 2.9 percent per decade.
 As noted in the Background topic above, this rate is probably going to accelerate in the future.